INKR1/Random-weather-with-node/README.md

 ## Description

-1. Task is to create object "weather" with these indexes:
+1. Task is to create object "weather" with these conditions:

-- Status:
+- Status
 - Degree
 - Feeling
-- Humidity.
+- Humidity

-  Status may have randomly selected these values:
+  Status may have randomly selected values:

   - Broken Cloud
   - Mostly Sunny

-  Degree value should have random numbers from 10 to 25
+  Degree value should have random number from 10 to 25

-  Feeling value should have random numbers from 13 to 27
+  Feeling value should have random number from 13 to 27

-  Humidity value should have random numbers from 50 to 90
+  Humidity value should have random number from 50 to 90

 2. Pass all values from backend using `fetch()` to frontend.